igerth/cse15l-lab-reports/index.md

 ```
 ls /home/linux/ieng6/cs15lwi23/cs15lwi23abc
 ```
 I replaced the `abc` with both another group mate's CSE 15L id and mine.
-When I tried to list the files in my group mate's directory, it returned `Permission denied` When I tried to list the files in my directory, however, it returned `hello.txt  per15`.
+When I tried to list the files in my group mate's directory, it returned `Permission denied`.
+When I tried to list the files in my directory, however, it returned `hello.txt  per15`.
 This is what that looked like in my terminal:

 ![Image](https://github.com/igerth/cse15l-lab-reports/blob/main/Screenshot%202023-01-12%20at%2012.40.11%20PM.png?raw=true)

+## Summary:
+In this lab, I learned how use a terminal in VS Code to remotely connect to a remote server at UCSD over the internet.
+I ran some different commands that I saw in lecture and learned how to publish my findings on GitHub and GitHub pages.